 equation modelling, longitudinal data analysis, simulation studies, psychometric

 validation for continuous and ordinal data

 Autres thèmes / Weitere Themen

 Publications actuelles / Aktuelle Publikationen

-Arditi, C., Gijs, E., Iglesias, K., Peytremann-Bridevaux, I. (accepted).
+Arditi, C., Gijs, E., Iglesias, K., & Peytremann-Bridevaux, I. (2018).
 The use of the Patient Assessment of Chronic Illness Care (PACIC) instrument in diabetes care: a systematic review and meta-analysis.
-International Journal for Quality in Health Care.
+International Journal for Quality in Health Care, Accepted.

 Gazareth, P., Iglesias, K. Crettaz.
 E. & Suter, C. (2018).
 Between social structure inertia and changing biographies: trajectories of material deprivation in Switzerland.
 Springer.

 Iglesias, K, Gazareth, P. & Suter, C. (2017).
 Explaining the decline in subjective well-being over time in panel data.
 In G. Brulé & F. Maggino (Eds).
 Metrics of subjective well-being.
 Happiness Studies Books Series. (pp.), New York: Springer.

 Gazareth, P. Iglesias, K., (2017).
 Material deprivation from 1999 to 2013 in Switzerland: How index construction impacts on measured patterns of evolution.
 Working paper FORS.